 3.6.
-The Effect of a Capture Antibody's Affinity for Analyte on Spot Morphology Antibody affinity (for monovalent binding) or avidity (for bi- and polyvalent binding) describes the antibody-antigen (here, analyte) equilibrium binding constant, and is defined by the ratio between the association and dissociation rate.
+The Effect Antibody affinity (for monovalent binding) or avidity (for bi- and polyvalent binding) describes the antibody-antigen (here, analyte) equilibrium binding constant, and is defined by the ratio between the association and dissociation rate.
 The effect of capture antibody affinity on spot morphology is illustrated in Fig. 6.
-First, let us assume that the association rates are the same for two antibodies, and the difference in their affinity results from different dissociation rates.
-The antibody with the slower dissociation rate constant
+First, let us assume that the association rates are the same for two antibodies, and the difference in their affinity results from different dissociation rate constant

 Fig. 6.
 Spot morphologies at different affinities of capture antibodies.
-For all three spot profiles, productivity $Q=3\times10^4$ (1/s); association rate constants and surface density of capture antibodies were same as in Fig. 2.
+For all three spot profiles, productivity $Q = 3 \times 10^4$ (1/s); association rate constants and surface density of capture antibodies were same as in Fig. 2.
 Dissociation rate constants (1/s) for each spot profile are shown in the legend inside the figure.